 The next day, the 47th Pennsylvania Volunteers were on the move again and, once again, they encountered Confederate troops.
 Ordered into a critically important defensive position at the far right of the Union lines, their right flank was spread out and up onto a high bluff.
 By 3 p.m., after enduring a midday charge by the troops of Confederate General Richard Taylor (a plantation owner who was the son of Zachary Taylor, former President of the United States), the brutal fighting still showed no signs of ending.
 Suddenly, just as the 47th was shifting to the left side of the massed Union forces, the men of the 47th Pennsylvania were forced to bolster the 165th New York’s buckling lines by blocking another Confederate assault.

-During this engagement, the 47th Pennsylvania also recaptured a Massachusetts artillery battery that had been lost during the earlier Confederate assault.
-It was while he was mounting the colors of the 47th Pennsylvania on one of the recaptured Massachusetts caissons that Color-Sergeant Benjamin Walls was shot in the left shoulder.
-As Walls fell, Sergeant William Pyers saved the American flag.
-Both men survived their wounds and continued to fight on – Walls until he was honorably discharged upon expiration of his term of service on 18 September 1864.
+During this engagement (known today as the Battle of Pleasant Hill), the 47th Pennsylvania Volunteers recaptured a Massachusetts artillery battery that had been lost during the earlier Confederate assault.
+While mounting the colors of the 47th Pennsylvania on one of the recaptured caissons, Color-Sergeant Benjamin Walls was shot in the left shoulder.
+As Walls fell, Sergeant William Pyers was the also shot while preventing the colors from falling into enemy hands.
+Both men survived their wounds and continued to fight on—Walls until he was honorably discharged upon expiration of his term of service on 18 September 1864.

 Still others were captured, marched roughly 125 miles to Camp Ford near Tyler, Texas, and held there as prisoners of war by Confederate forces until released during prisoner exchanges in July, August, September, or November.
 At least two members of the 47th never made it out alive while still others remain missing to this day.